 This multilayered approach builds off successful efforts to ensure Maine businesses are implementing added health and safety precautions through detailed COVID-19 Prevention Checklists, which require a number of measures from increased sanitation to physical distancing procedures.

 - What are Maine’s policies for visitors traveling from out-of-state or Maine residents travelling to other states?
 (Updated 9/11/20)

-Maine has three options for visitors from other states: 1) getting a recent negative COVID-19 test; 2) maintaining compliance with a 14-day quarantine upon arrival in Maine; 3) being exempted from the testing or quarantine requirement if you are from the following states with a similar or better COVID-19 experience than Maine.
-Those states are: Connecticut, New York, New Jersey (effective July 3) and New Hampshire and Vermont (effective June 26).
+Maine has three options for visitors to or from other states: 1) getting a recent negative COVID-19 test (further defined below); 2) maintaining compliance with a 14-day quarantine (PDF) upon arrival in Maine; 3) being exempted from the testing or quarantine requirement if you are a resident of the following states with a similar or better COVID-19 experience than Maine: Connecticut, New York, New Jersey (effective July 3), New Hampshire and Vermont (effective June 26).
 This policy applies to Maine residents who travel to non-exempt states as well as non-exempt states’ residents who travel to Maine.
 It also applies for day trips (e.g., a trip from Maine to Massachusetts for medical appointments or shopping).

-People who are not residents of Maine or states exempted from quarantine requirements will be asked if they seek lodging (described below) to sign a Certificate of Compliance indicating either that they have received a negative COVID-19 test result, that they will quarantine in Maine for 14 days (or the full duration of their stay if fewer than 14 days), or that they have already completed their quarantine in Maine.
+People who are not residents of Maine or states exempt from quarantine requirements will be asked if they seek lodging (described below) to sign a Certificate of Compliance PDF) indicating either that they have received a recent negative COVID-19 test result, that they will quarantine in Maine for 14 days (or the full duration of their stay if fewer than 14 days), or that they have already completed their quarantine in Maine.
 This compliance form must be provided to check-in at all Maine lodging, including but not limited to campgrounds, seasonal rentals, overnight camps, and other commercial lodging, such as Airbnb.
 Visitors may be asked to furnish proof of the negative test result upon request.

-Maine residents who visit an exempted state are not required to quarantine upon returning to Maine.
+Maine residents who visit an exempt state are not required to quarantine or test upon returning to Maine.
 However, if they visit elsewhere, the requirement that they quarantine for 14 days or get a negative test as an alternative remains in place.

-Essential workers continue to be exempt from testing and quarantine requirements if they are traveling to Maine to perform essential work, or are from Maine and are traveling out-of-state for work and returning home.
+Essential workers continue to be exempt from testing and quarantine requirements if they are traveling to Maine to perform essential work, or are from Maine and are traveling out-of-state for essential work and returning home.
 Essential workers that have not received a negative test result upon return to Maine must quarantine for 14 days when not at work.
 And essential workers traveling to or from non-exempt states for purposes other than essential work (e.g., dropping off a child at college) are subject to the test or quarantine requirement.

-- Why is Maine exempting residents from other states?
+- Why is Maine exempting travel to and from certain states?

-Maine is exempting residents of other states from the testing and 14-day quarantine requirements because, when adjusted for population, the prevalence of active cases of COVID-19 in these states is similar or better to Maine's, as compared to other states.
+Maine is exempting people traveling to and from certain states from the testing and 14-day quarantine requirements because, when adjusted for population, the prevalence of active cases of COVID-19 in these states is similar or better to Maine's, as compared to other states.
 Maine considers a number of quantitative measures in making this determination, which is designed to protect public health.